AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 ![](assets/flattened-aem-site-node-structure.png)

-To flatten AEM Site node structure, perform the following steps:
+The following tabs provide instructions to flatten AEM Site node structure based on your Experience Manager Guides setup: Cloud Service or On-Premise.

+>[!BEGINTABS]

+>[!TAB Cloud Service]

 1. Identify the element\(s\) at which you want to flatten the node structure: